kozmoz/atag-one-api/README.md

 ## Disclaimer

-All of the trademarks used are the property of their respective owners.
+All the trademarks used are the property of their respective owners.

 This project is not affiliated with Atag, the manufacturer of the ATAG One thermostat, in any way.